greg-raven/Impeachment-Chronicles/_posts/2020-04-22-fisa-applications.md

 Newly declassified documents raise serious questions about James Comey potentially withholding damning information regarding the credibility of Russia collusion charges repeatedly relied upon to obtain four successive warrants to spy on a member of Donald Trump's 2016 presidential campaign.

-The documents, reviewed in full by Breitbart News, show that a senior official in the FBI under Comey was told early on from professional colleagues of dossier author Christopher Steele that they found Steele to possess traits evidencing "poor judgement," a "lack of self-awareness" and issues with validating claims.
+The documents, reviewed in full by Breitbart News, show that a senior official in the FBI under Comey was told early on from professional colleagues of dossier author Christopher Steele that they found Steele to possess traits evidencing "poor judgment," a "lack of self-awareness" and issues with validating claims.
 The official was provided this assessment as part of an FBI review of Steele's reliability.

 Yet the FBI saw fit to repeatedly rely in part upon now debunked Russia collusion charges that originated in a series of wild claims collected by Steele when the agency successfully applied for Foreign Intelligence Surveillance Act (FISA) warrants to spy on Carter Page, a tangential foreign policy adviser to Donald Trump's 2016 presidential campaign.